xingpingcn/xingpingcn/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🐍 Noob Python coder 🤓.
-CAN only code Python... 😋
+🐍 Noob amateur Python coder 🤓.
+CAN only code Python...
+Just code for fun. 😋

 📫 Say hi to me if you want(email): "enp1NG9uOUBvdXRsb29rLmNvbQ==".replace("1","5")